-Any reimbursements you received for these expenses that were not reported to you in box 1 of your Form W-2.
+Your reimbursements for these expenses were not reported in box 1 of your Form W-2.

-If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500 on page 1 of the 1040.
+If you and your spouse are filing jointly and both of you are eligible educators, the maximum deduction is $500 on page 1 of 1040.
 However, neither spouse may deduct more than $250 of his or her qualified expenses.
-If the educator expenses are more than $250 per taxpayer the excess can be deducted on Schedule A.
+If the educator expenses are more than $250 per taxpayer, the excess can be deducted on Schedule A.